coolsoftwaretyler/tsg-static/report.md

-# TODO
-- Slider on events page

 # THC Staffing Group WCAG Updates
 ## Potential Problems - Outstanding
+- The issues in this section haven't yet been resolved, and may not need to be.
+They weren't on the list of "known issues", but we can get closer to AA standards if we consider making these changes.

 ### Success Criteria 2.4.1 Bypass Blocks (A)
 - *Check 28:* Document may be missing a "skip to content" link.
   - This is subjective.
-I don't think you need a "skip to content" link because the slider *is* content in itself and offers links to specific parts of the site.
-We can add a link here easily if you think it would be a good touch.
+I don't think you need a "skip to content" link because most of the pages have content ale way at the top.
+If you want to go the extra mile, we can add one, though.
   - *Home, About, Employers, Candidates, Events, Submit Resume for Review, Employer Form*

 ### Success Criteria 2.4.2 Page Titled (A)
 - *Check 54:* title might not describe the document.
+    - This warning is talking about the page titles, which are:

-  - `<title>THC Staffing Group | The Revolution is Hiring</title>`
+      - THC Staffing Group | The Revolution is Hiring
+      - THC Staffing Group | About
+      - THC Staffing Group | For Employers
+      - THC Staffing Group | For Candidates
+      - Events
+      - Employer Form
+      - Non-Discrimination Policy
+      - Submit Resume for Review

     - This is up to you.
 I think the title is sufficient, and generally tells people what to expect: that TSG is a staffing agency, hiring people in a new industry.
 But you could, if you want, create a more verbose title.
 It wouldn't be as good for Search Engine Optimization, though.
     - *Home, About, Employers, Candidates, Events, Submit Resume for Review, Employer Form*